irdsn/SciFetch/README.md

 ## Introduction

-**SciFetch** is a Python-based autonomous agent designed to assist researchers in quickly gathering and synthesizing scientific literature.
+**SciFetch** is a full-stack autonomous system designed to assist researchers and professionals in exploring scientific literature efficiently through AI-powered summarization and presentation.

-The project originated from real-world needs to automate topic exploration, reduce manual article screening, and centralize findings in well-formatted outputs.

-It leverages the power of large language models (GPT-4o), planning agents (LangChain), and multiple academic APIs to retrieve high-quality scientific content.

-SciFetch aims to provide:
+Born from the need to automate scientific information retrieval, SciFetch uses a multi-agent architecture to query multiple trusted academic APIs, extract relevant publications, and synthesize a human-readable report in PDF format.

+It combines the reasoning capabilities of **LangChain agents**, the language generation power of **OpenAI models**, and a **web-friendly interface** built with **Next.js** to offer:

-- Fast and structured access to academic knowledge
+- Fast and structured access to scientific knowledge.
-- Summarized, readable overviews of complex topics
+- Reliable summarization of complex topics from multiple sources.
-- A foundation for building research tools, assistants, or pipelines
-- Reliability ensured through unit and integration tests with 89% code coverage

-> Note: SciFetch currently runs locally and is not yet deployed as a public web service.
+- Ready-to-use, visually styled PDF reports.
+- Deployment flexibility, with both API and browser access.

+The platform serves both as a **research assistant** and as a **proof of concept** for combining autonomous agents, modern web development, and scientific APIs into an end-to-end application.

 ---

 ## Key Features

+- **Autonomous Literature Agent:** Combines LangChain's ReAct planning with domain-specific tools to select the most relevant academic APIs for each query.
-- **Multi-source Scientific Retrieval:** Queries across PubMed, arXiv, OpenAlex, EuropePMC, and CrossRef.
+- **Multi-Source Scientific Retrieval:** Aggregates results from PubMed, arXiv, OpenAlex, EuropePMC, and CrossRef to ensure coverage and diversity.
-- **LangChain Autonomous Agent:** Uses a ReAct-style planner to dynamically select the best tools based on the input prompt.
-- **LLM-Powered Summarization:** Synthesizes results into a coherent, human-readable overview using GPT-4o.
+- **LLM-Powered Summarization:** Synthesizes complex, multi-source information into a cohesive and accessible summary using OpenAI's GPT models.
-- **Markdown Output Generation:** Exports findings to `.md` files, including summaries and lists of relevant articles.
+- **Styled PDF Report Generation:** Outputs are delivered as downloadable, professionally formatted PDF documents using custom HTML templates and WeasyPrint.
+- **Modern Web Interface:** Built with Next.js, the frontend allows users to submit research prompts and retrieve results directly from the browser.
+- **Full Public Deployment:** The backend is deployed on Render and the frontend on Vercel, providing instant access at [https://scifetch.vercel.app](https://scifetch.vercel.app).
-- **Graceful Failure Handling:** Logs errors when a specific API fails but continues processing with other sources.
+- **Graceful Failure Handling:** If one API fails or returns incomplete data, the agent continues processing with the remaining sources.
-- **API-Key Secured:** Requires only an OpenAI API key in a `.env` file to run.
+- **Secure API Usage:** Requires an OpenAI API key, securely transmitted and handled via environment variables.
-- **Internet-Connected Runtime:** Works with real-time API calls to ensure up-to-date academic content.
-- **Tested for Reliability:** Includes unit and integration tests with 89% coverage to ensure robustness.
+- **Tested for Robustness:** Includes a high-coverage test suite using Pytest (89%) to ensure system reliability and future extensibility.

 ---